romibi/Scrap-Packed-Explorer/README.md

 ---

 ### List
-Lists files and folders in given archive.
+Lists files and folders in the given archive.

 | Option                   | Description
 |--------------------------|--------------------------------------------------------------------------------------------------------|